gaehlerm/SoftwareEngineering/README.md

 Unfortunately it is very difficult to make an example here of such a complicated class.
 Thus I can only explain here in rough terms how you could break such a complicated class into pieces.

 Two classes have low coupling if the number of interaction points between them is comparably low.
 Ideally, every class does its work and then hands it over to the next one, like in a relay race.
+Like in functional programming.
 The interface of every class would consist of only one function.
 High coupling on the other hand is like two classes playing ping-pong.
 The classes all have a big interface containing many functions and which call each other several times in a specific order.
 This quickly becomes terribly complex.
 The absolutely worst case is two classes calling each other recursively.
 I could hardly imagine any worse code than that!
-This is about the strongest coupling there is.
+This is about the strongest coupling there is (besides inheritance).
 Neither of the two classes can be changed without changing the other one as well.
 Such code is solid as a rock.
 You will never be able to change them again.

 I hope from this description you already understand that strong coupling makes the code very difficult to understand.
 Additionally, it also makes it brittle, which isn’t any better.
 It becomes increasingly hard to make any changes.
 Implementing new features will take a long time and fixing bugs is hard because it is not clear what each class is supposed to do exactly.
 Having strongly coupled code can become a nightmare.

-There always has to be some amount of coupling.
+There always has to be some amount of coupling [Decoupling].
 Code cannot exist without it.
-But the amount of coupling between classes should be kept as low as possible.
+It's the glue holding everything together.
+But the amount of coupling between classes should be kept as low as possible because too much glue makes everything sticky.
 Additionally there are techniques to decouple your code.
-Writing an adapter between two classes for instance can give you more flexibility.
+Writing an adapter between two classes for instance can give you more flexibility because you can change the classes independently and you'll only have to change the adapter.

 ### Other class types

 Maybe you realized by now why this rule about high cohesion does not apply to all kind of classes.
-A pure data class has no cohesion at all.
+A pure data class has very little cohesion.
+The variables are only put into a datastructure because they are somewhat similar.
 It takes no effort at all to split a data class.
 You may split it however you like.
-A delegating class has very little cohesion.
+A delegating class has very little cohesion as well.
 Yet these classes are extremely valuable as they allow you to structure your code.
-This rule about cohesion mostly applies to worker classes, meanwhile data classes are a lose bunch of variables without any cohesion.
-They are grouped together solely because it makes the code easier to understand and deal with.
+This rule about cohesion mostly applies to worker classes.

 ### Inheritance